dmd-program/dmd-100/topics/narrative_structure.md

 ### Non-linear narrative structures

-A non-linear structure is not necessarily chronological or cause and effect based.
+A non-linear structure is not necessarily chronological or cause-and-effect based.
 Story is unfolded simultaneously and recursively.
-Non-linear narratives are often used to create links between things that are otherwise not connected to create meaning or tension; a device used commonly in surrealism.
+Non-linear narratives are often used to create links between things that are otherwise not connected to create meaning or tension, a device used commonly in surrealism.

 ### Interactive narrative